MethodAtlas

 American Economic ReviewDOI: 10.1257/aer.91.5.1369

-This celebrated paper used historical settler mortality as an instrument for institutional quality to estimate the causal effect of institutions on economic development.
+Acemoglu, Johnson, and Robinson use historical settler mortality as an instrument for institutional quality to estimate the causal effect of institutions on economic development in this celebrated paper.
 It is one of the most influential IV applications in economics and demonstrates the creativity required to find a plausible instrument.

 Levitt, S. D. (1997).
 Using Electoral Cycles in Police Hiring to Estimate the Effect of Police on Crime.